mwarning/KadNode/misc/examples.md

 ## Lookup using a key string

 KadNode can do simple lookups on the DHT, without any authentication/crypto.
-Any hex key in base16 or base32 that represents a DHT hash (20 Bytes) is used for simple DHT lookups.
+Any key in base16 or base32 that represents a DHT hash (20 Bytes) is used for simple DHT lookups.